How Deal Sentiment Monitor Automates Sales Intelligence

 Tier: Code + Conditional Route

+This is the final deliverable — what lands in your inbox or dashboard.
 Updates Pipedrive fw_deal_sentiment custom field with running average formula: (current × 0.7) + (new_score × 0.3).
 Always writes the updated sentiment score.
 Conditional routing: if sentiment is negative or a significant shift is detected (exceeding SENTIMENT_SHIFT_THRESHOLD), creates a Pipedrive note with sentiment context and sends a Slack thread reply alerting the team.
 Normal positive/neutral scores update silently.

 The entire pipeline executes without manual intervention.
-From trigger to output, every decision point is deterministic: if a condition is met, the next agent fires; if not, the record is handled according to a documented fallback path.
-There are no silent failures.
-Every execution produces a traceable audit trail that you can review, export, or feed into your own reporting tools.
+From trigger to output, every decision point follows a documented path.
+Every execution produces a traceable audit trail.

-This architecture follows the ForgeWorkflows principle of tested, measured, documented automation.
-Every node in the pipeline has been validated during ITP (Inspection and Test Plan) testing, and the error handling matrix in the bundle documents the recovery path for each failure mode.
+All nodes have been validated during Independent Test Protocol (ITP) testing on n8n v2.7.5.
+The error handling matrix in the bundle documents the recovery path for each failure mode.

 Cost Breakdown